 Decomposing beta diversity into turnover and nestedness components is a major advance in our understanding of beta diversity (Baselga, 2012; Legendre, 2014).
 Turnover (also known as replacement) means that species compositions tend to replace each other along spatial gradients.
-Nestedness (also known as richness difference) means that species composition in a community is a strict subset of the species composition in a richer community.
-Here, we provide a geometric interpretation of the nestedness-turnover decomposition.
+Nestedness (also known as richness difference) means that species composition in a community is and the metacommunity matrix of the nested metacommunity is (the corresponding geometric embedding illustrated in Figure 7B):